 - Healthcare providers and laboratories are required to report all cases of COVID-19 to the Hawaii Department of Health

 - Trends and patterns in disease occurrence are identified using existing disease surveillance programs

 - COVID-19 Sentinel Surveillance – Monitoring the virus with testing

 - Case investigators interview the case to find out if the person became infected in Hawaii or while visiting another area.

 - Investigators advise the case to isolate from others while they are contagious

 - Isolation and Quarantine Guidance (PDF)

 - Investigators work with the case to identify anyone with whom they have had close contact while they were contagious

-- All close contacts are notified by the investigators and instructed to remain at home (self-quarantine) for 14 days
+- Close contacts that were identified are notified by either the case or the contact tracer and instructed to remain at home (self-quarantine) for 14 days

 - Stopping COVID-19 in its tracks – What does a contact tracer do?